-- are pregnant, or plan to become pregnant.XALKORI can harm the unborn baby - Females who are able to become pregnant should use effective birth control during treatment with XALKORI and for at least 45 days after the final dose of XALKORI. - Your healthcare provider will check to see if you are pregnant before starting treatment with XALKORI - Males who have female partners who can become pregnant should use condoms during treatment with XALKORI and for at least 90 days after the final dose of XALKORI. - Talk to your healthcare provider about birth control methods that may be right for you. - If you or your partner becomes pregnant, tell your healthcare provider right away. - are breastfeeding or plan to breastfeed.
-It is not known if XALKORI passes into the breast milk.
-Do not breastfeed during treatment with XALKORI and for 45 days after the final dose.
-Talk to your healthcare provider about the best way to feed the baby during this time
+- are pregnant, or plan to become pregnant.XALKORI can harm your unborn baby - Females who are able to become pregnant should use effective birth control during treatment with XALKORI and for 45 days after the last dose of XALKORI. - Your healthcare provider will check to see if you are pregnant before starting treatment with XALKORI - Males who have female partners who can become pregnant should use condoms during treatment with XALKORI and for 90 days after the last dose of XALKORI. - Talk to your healthcare provider about birth control methods that may be right for you. - If you or your partner becomes pregnant, tell your healthcare provider right away. - are breastfeeding or plan to breastfeed.
+It is not known if XALKORI passes into your breast milk.
+Do not breastfeed during treatment with XALKORI and for 45 days after the last dose.
+Talk to your healthcare provider about the best way to feed your baby during this time

-Tell your healthcare provider about the medicines you take, including prescription medicines, over-the-counter medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+XALKORI can affect the way other medicines work, and other medicines can affect how XALKORI works.

 Do not drink grapefruit juice, eat grapefruit or take supplements containing grapefruit extract during treatment with XALKORI.
 It may increase the amount of XALKORI in your blood to a harmful level.

-The most common side effects of XALKORI include:
+The most common side effects of XALKORI in adults with NSCLC include: